manoloesparta/go-api-cookiecutter/README.md

 # Cookiecutter for Go REST APIs

 This project provides a robust foundation for building Go REST API applications.
 It serves as a template for creating, managing, and extending functionality for various use cases.
-The included example application demonstrates a simple post-it note management system, allowing users to create, update, delete, and retrieve notes with images.
+The included example application demonstrates a simple note management system, allowing users to create, update, delete, and retrieve notes with images.
 This example can be easily adapted to suit more complex scenarios, making it an ideal starting point for your next Go-based API project.

 ## Features